jsiegenthaler/homebridge-eosstb/README.md

 ## Limitations
 ### Channel Count
-Due to HomeKit limitations, the maximum services for a single accessory are 100.
+Due to HomeKit design limitations, the maximum services for a single accessory are 100.
 Over this value the Home app will no longer respond.
 Services used in this set-top box accessory are:
 1. Information service (Name, model, serial number of the accessory)
 2. Television service (for controlling the TV accessory)